CypherPoet/SwiftUIColorUtils/README.md

 🔑 UNCOMMENT IF REPO NAME MATCHES THE LIBRARY NAME 👇

-From there, refer to `MyLibraryName` as a "target dependency" in any of _your_ package's targets that need it.
+From there, refer to `SwiftUIThemeColorUtils` as a "target dependency" in any of _your_ package's targets that need it.

 ```swift